Graduate research degrees

 When you are getting close to the end of your candidature, find out about submitting your thesis and examination information

-PhD and Master's by research degrees may include publications, or may be in practice-based modes.
+Doctoral and Masters by research degrees may include publications, or may be in practice-based modes.

 More about including publications in your thesis